jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### Common Administrative Commands

-We will now go over some common adminsitrative commands that can be executed from the commandline in relation to a database after installation
+We will now go over some common adminsitrative commands that can be executed from the commandline in relation to a database after installation.

 * Log in​
 * Create a non-root user​